orkunmuti/contractor-event-sourcing/client/README.md

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+### `npm install` and `npm start` to start the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 All api requests are directed to server with `http://localhost:5000` proxy which is defined in `package.json`

 ## Folder structure

-Since we have 1 page to show, project only consists of additional `/components` folder for React components and `/constants` for types, api information etc.
+Since we have 1 page to show, project only consists of additional `/components` folder for React components and `/constants` for types, api information etc. and `utils` for util functions.

 # Components